 The residents of the Texas Panhandle worked for many years to build a pharmacy school.
-It was the vision of a dedicated group of pharmacists, citizens, and legislators to provide pharmacy education in West Texas.

-Today that vision has become evident on the horizon of Amarillo, in the lower plain of Lubbock, the busy streets of Dallas/Fort Worth, and in 2007, the citizens of Abilene dedicated the new campus.
+It was the vision of a dedicated group of pharmacists, citizens, and legislators to provide pharmacy education in West Texas and beyond.
+Today that vision has become evident on the horizon of the best small town in Texas - Amarillo, in the lower plain of Lubbock, the busy streets of Dallas/Fort Worth, and the rolling plains of Abilene.
 The Texas Tech School of Pharmacy has made a significant impact on the health and well-being of many Texas citizens.

 Faculty, staff, and, yes, doctoral candidates have come together to provide for the future of pharmacy and patient care.
-We offer an innovative curriculum.
-We have progressive teaching methods and technologies that will prepare students for pharmacy practice today and for the years to come.
-I can assure you that you will be intellectually challenged over the next four years.
+We offer an innovative curriculum delivered by a distinguished team of clinical and research faculty.
+We have progressive teaching methods and technologies that prepare students for pharmacy practice today and for the years to come.
+Our educational facilities have state-of-the-art equipment and teaching tools.
+You will be inspired and intellectually challenged over the next four years.

-I invite you to join in the excitement of the Texas Tech School of Pharmacy.
+I invite you to join in the excitement of the Texas Tech University Health Sciences Center Jerry H. Hodge School of Pharmacy.
 You will partner with other health care professionals to provide patient care.
 You will make a difference and we want to provide you with the knowledge and skills to make that difference be the very best.